wolfmcnally/havekidsright/content/posts/raven.md

 Tortoise: I am not speaking of metaphysical entities, I am using metalanguage to reject your attempt to compare abstract concepts to metaphysical realities and potentialities.

-Achilles: Let me see whether I understand, Mr. T: you are saying he is wrong to compare things that can only be conceived to things that can or do exist?
+Achilles: Let me see whether I understand, Mr. T: you are saying he is wrong to compare concepts that can only be spoken of, to things that can or do exist?

 Tortoise: Worse than that, my friend.
-His conceptualizations are not even wrong, they are incoherent.
+His conceptualizations are not *even* wrong: they are incoherent.

 Raven: But you *can* choose to procreate!
 You can also choose *not* to procreate!